Kevin Maguire (journalist)

-Kevin John Maguire (born 20 September 1960 in South Shields, Tyne & Wear) is a British political journalist and is currently associate editor at the Daily Mirror newspaper.
-Earlier in his career, Maguire was chief reporter for The Guardian.
+Kevin John Maguire (born 20 September 1960) is a British political journalist and an associate editor at the Daily Mirror newspaper.
+Earlier in his career, he was chief reporter for The Guardian.

 Early life and education

-Maguire was brought up in South Shields as one of six children.
+Maguire grew up in South Shields as one of six children.
 His brother was a miner at Westoe Colliery, and his mother was a cleaner and factory worker.
-Kevin Maguire passed his eleven plus, and attended South Shields Grammar-Technical School for Boys from 1972 to 1974.
-Maguire studied politics at the University of York and took a journalism postgraduate diploma at Cardiff University.
+He passed his eleven plus and attended South Shields Grammar-Technical School for Boys from 1972 to 1974.
+He studied politics at the University of York in North Yorkshire and took a journalism postgraduate diploma at Cardiff University in Cardiff, Wales.